Structure of CSS and CSS-T Quantum Codes: Quantum Error-Correcting Codes

 Notice that for $q$ a power of $2$, we obtain the unitary $q$-dimensional Hadamard matrix.
 The matrix $H^{(q)}$ can be seen as a linear change of basis on the space $\HH_q$. \end{example}

-The errors acting on a $n$--qudit in $\HH_q^{n}$ can be represented by $q^n\times q^n$ unitary matrices.
 As in the classical setting, the vast majority of the literature focuses on the case of \emph{memoryless quantum channel}, meaning that the noise acts independently in each channel use.
-Therefore, we can represent the $q^n\times q^n$ unitary matrices acting on $n$-qudits as $n$-tensors of unitary $q\times q$ matrices.
+Therefore, we can represent the $q^n\times q^n$ matrices acting on $n$-qudits as $n$-tensors of $q\times q$ matrices.
+For $e,f\in\Fq^n$, with $e=(e_1,\dots,e_n)$ and $f=(f_1,\dots,f_n)$, we use the following notation:

 The qudits in a $n$-qudit are implicitly labeled in increasing order from $1$ to $n$.
 Consequently, one can put indices on the unitary matrices to indicate which qudit they act on or assume by default that the $i$-th matrix acts on the $i$-th qudit. \begin{example} The $3$-qubit $\ket{010}$ corresponds to $\ket{0}_1\otimes\ket{1}_2\otimes\ket{0}_3$.
 Writing